 “Music From Living on the Earth,” my first ever vinyl LP arrived today – 5 copies.
 EM Records, in Osaka, made the LP from my first CD, the one I released in 2000 for my self-made eight-month national tour promoting the 30th anniverary Villard/Random House edition of Living on the Earth.
 On the back cover is a photo that was taken in 1971 during a New York City book tour for the Vintage/Random House second edition of Living on the Earth.
 EM Records licensed it from the Associated Press.

 However, I actually WAS discovered by a record company.
 Koki Emura, the owner/producer of EM Records, saw my first two CDs when I posted them at the CD Baby online indie record store, where he was browsing for new releases.
 He knew my book, and he knew it was popular in Japan.
-He bought the two CDs, listened and liked them, and made me an offer.
-So, they were released with Japanese language covers on them in 2005, and the following year I started doing concerts in Japan, and sold plenty of them for him.
+He bought copies of the two CDs, listened and liked them, and offered license them both for distribution in Japan with Japanese language covers and liner notes.
+They were released in Japan in 2005, and the following year I began doing concerts in Japan, and sold plenty of them for him.

-Last year Koki proposed that “Music From Living on the Earth” be released as an LP.
-And, of course, I agreed.
+In 2014, Koki Emura proposed that “Music From Living on the Earth” be released as a vinyl LP.
+Of course, I agreed.
 So here it is.
 A thousand thanks to you, Emura-san!